Skip to Content

 After this small lake, we ventured down towards the small village of Engstlenalp.
 This small village has an incredible backdrop of mountains and is the gateway from Tannensee to Engstlensee, which is the third lake on the route.
 The trail was mostly a dirt path and through this section, it was frequented by cars of the locals who were tending to the many cows in the region.

 We didn’t head down to the shores of Engstlensee but instead enjoyed the views from the trail above the lake.
 Here we could see the countless layers of mountains in the distance creating an incredible backdrop for the third alpine lake of the day.
-The suns was fast fading and we decided to push on up to Schafberg rather than heading down to visit the lake although we did find a couple of viewpoints of Engstlensee along the way.
+The sun was fast fading and we decided to push on up to Schafberg rather than heading down to visit the lake although we did find a couple of viewpoints of Engstlensee along the way.

 The race was now well and truly underway to beat the sun to the top of Schafberg.
 This section of the trail is not actually part of the ‘Four Lakes’ hike but it was by far the most epic part.
-It is only a 30-minute detour up to the top and 20-minutes back down so definitely add it in.
+It is only a 30-minute detour up to the top and 20 minutes back down so definitely add it in.
 It was peak golden hour now and the scenes on the hike up this steep hill were incredible!

-Before the hike we never even knew that Schafberg existed, we purely came up to the summit out of curiosity.
-It turned out to be incredible with views of Truebsee and all the way out to Brunni.
 The last light faded over the valley as we stood alone atop the Schafberg summit.
 We were on eye-level with the glaciers to our left and Titlis was just a mere few hundred meters higher than us.
 Now it felt like an adventure.

 After enjoying this amazing sunset by ourselves on top of the summit, we decided to make a run for it down the mountain to use as much daylight as possible before we had to bring out the torches.
 We were still about 2 hours away from Truebsee at this point and it was almost dark.
 Running down the hill was probably the most fun part of the day.
 I’ve embedded my Instagram post of us running down at this specific moment!